openstack/heat/doc/source/template_guide/hot_spec.rst

     Orchestration engine when a user deploys a stack.
 The stack creation fails if the parameter value doesn't comply to the constraints.
     This attribute is optional.

+immutable
+    Defines whether the parameter is updatable.
+Stack update fails, if this is set to ``true`` and the parameter value is changed.
+    This attribute is optional and defaults to ``false``.

 The table below describes all currently supported types with examples: